uclahs-cds/metapipeline-DNA/README.md

 ### 3. call-gSNP

-Germline SNP is then called from the re-aligned BAM files using [pipeline-call-gSNP](https://github.com/uclahs-cds/pipeline-call-gSNP).
-The call-gSNP also performs BAM calibration.
-Tumor and normal samples from the sam patient are paired in this step.
+Germline SNPs are then called from the re-aligned BAM files using [pipeline-call-gSNP](https://github.com/uclahs-cds/pipeline-call-gSNP).
+Call-gSNP also performs BAM re-calibration.
+Tumor and normal samples from the same patient are paired in this step.

 ### 4. call-sSNV